 - When it comes to making a smoothie, you can now just simply pop out a cube and drop it into your blender.

-As an added bonus, using frozen bananas in your summer smoothies makes them extra cold--perfect for cooling down on a hot day!
+As an added bonus, using frozen bananas in your summer smoothies makes them extra cold–perfect for cooling down on a hot day!

-Method 4: Freeze Them Mashed In A Freezer Bag
+Method 4: Mashed In Freezer Bag

 If you’ve got some seriously overripe bananas that are already starting to brown, then this is the perfect way to make sure they don’t go to waste.
 Mashed bananas are useful for baking tasty banana-flavored treats, like banana bread or healthy pancakes!